ioannisPApapadopoulos/HierarchicalProximalGalerkin.jl/README.md

 If you use this package please reference:

 [1] Ioannis P. A. Papadopoulos.
-"Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints."
-(2024).
+"Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints" (2024), https://arxiv.org/abs/2412.13733.

 [2] Brendan Keith and Thomas M. Surowiec.
 "Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints."
 Foundations of Computational Mathematics (2024): 1-97.
 [DOI: 10.1007/s10208-024-09681-8](https://doi.org/10.1007/s10208-024-09681-8)